 If you want to press on through the Kaweka and Kaimanawa ranges a problem is that the ideal spot for exiting on the Desert Road to cross over into Tongariro National Park and ultimately meet up with the Tongariro Crossing via the round-the-mountain track is that the army live ammunition training ground is in your way.
 Fancy taking a bullet?
 Going south of this prohibited area really amounts to the road walking just mentioned.
-Going north around it is a long hike through rugged country to exit near the Rangipo powerhouse, not far south of Turangi and it will involve crossing private land.
+Going north around it is a long hike through rugged country to exit near the Rangipo powerhouse, not far south of Turangi and it will involve crossing private land (for much of it contact Helisika for permission).
 I don’t know how long this will take, but lets say five to seven days, and there is no marked track all the way, so you may have to bush bash, or walk up rivers, so now you have about two weeks in total without resupply through some remote and difficult terrain.
 However, once at Turangi you could easily catch a ride to Whakapapa Village on Mt Ruapehu and rejoin the TA.
 Taking a ride here wouldn’t prevent you from later saying you walked the length of the North Island because Turangi is further north than Whakapapa.

 Finally, the above route suggests another option from Palmerston North that is very simple: go up the Pohangina Valley road and then along back country roads of your choice to Ohakune to avoid walking the main highway.
 It means a lot of road walking, with the only accommodation camping on farmland (permission required), but would be over country few see.